-Lead, including its compounds, is a substance that has long been known to have the potential to damage health and excessive exposure to lead can cause serious health problems.
+Lead, including its compounds, is a substance that has long been known to have the potential to damage health and excessive exposure to lead can cause serious health problems, so if you are in doubt, you will need to undertake lead paint surveys.

 Although, lead is no longer used in new paint products, existing paint coating may still contain lead at a level that may be considered as hazardous to health.
 In the UK, any work involving the use of lead containing materials, which includes any work with dry lead paint coating, is covered by the Control of Lead at Work Regulations 2002.